spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 4. Select **Self Hosted** in the next window that Palette displays.

 5. Provide a name for the PCG and use the **drop-down Menu** to select Nutanix as the cloud type.
 Click **Confirm** to continue.
-Palette displays the Private Cloud Gateway Overview page.
+You will be redirected to the Private Cloud Gateway Overview page.

-6. To install the Palette agent, copy the kubectl commands from the slide-out panel and execute them against your Kubernetes cluster.
+6. To install the Palette agent, copy the kubectl commands from the slide-out panel and execute them against your workload cluster.

 7. Close the slide-out panel when you have copied both the commands.
 The **Cluster Status** field on the PCG Overview page displays **Pending** while the PCG is deploying.
 Deployment is complete when the **Cluster Status** field displays **Running**.